shelljane/ApproxFlow/README.md

 ## Note

->* You can run testMNIST / testFashionMNIST / testCIFAR functions with various look-up tables of approximate multipliers.
+>* You can run testMNIST / testFashionMNIST / testCIFAR10AlexNet functions with various look-up tables of approximate multipliers.

 >* The look-up tables are put in the Utils folder: